 There are many possible reasons why hospitality (philoxenia) was more prevalent in those times.
 Traveling in Homer’s time was much more extensive and lengthier than in modern times.
 Because of this, many more nights were spent away from home in many different locations.
 Also, there were no hotels or inns where travelers could pay and stay the night.

 Because of this, travelers had to rely on the hospitality of others for shelter, food, and protection.
 There was, however, some payment for this hospitality in the form of a gift exchange.

-Another possible explanation for the amount of hospitality shown is that the Greeks believed the gods wanted them to show hospitality to anyone who showed up at their homes.
-It was also believed that turning away someone and not providing them this hospitality would result in some form of punishment from the gods.
+Furthermore, Greek hospitality may have been vital because Greeks believed the gods wanted them to show hospitality to anyone who showed up at their homes.
+It was believed that turning away someone and not providing them this hospitality would result in some form of punishment from the gods.

-Finally, Greek hospitality could have been used to spread ones name and bring them a sense of fame if they provided a high standard of hospitality to strangers.
-It also could have been a way to show how wealthy one was.
+Finally, Greek hospitality could have been key in spreading one’s name and bringing them a sense of fame if they provided a high standard of hospitality to strangers.
+It might have even been a portrayal of wealth.